Explore Over 11,000+ Conditions, Medications, and Symptoms.

 Body dysmorphic disorder is a type of anxiety, a mental health disorder in which the person cannot stop thinking about his or her physical perceived flaws.
 It causes great distress and the people who have it may avoid situations making them feel ashamed or anxious.
 The perceived flaw in the way they look keeps them preoccupied during the day, making them check themselves in the mirror even for a few hours each day.
 Also, they may seek numerous cosmetic procedures to try and change the perceived flaw.

-813 Alikes with Body dysmorphic disorder
+825 people with Body dysmorphic disorder are on Alike.

 Signs & symptoms